feater-dev/feater/api/README.md

       MYSQL_DATABASE: "employees"

 volumes:
-  test_db_internal:
+  test_db_data:
     external:
-      name: ${FEAT__ASSET_VOLUME__TEST_DB}
+      name: ${FEATER__ASSET_VOLUME__TEST_DB}
 ```

-Note that values of environment variables related to MySQL credentials need to remain the same, because they are also included in the asset we've created.
+Note that values of environment variables related to MySQL credentials should remain the same, because they are also included in the asset we've created.